AseelHamamreh/Growth-mindset/class-02.md

 ## Duckett HTML book Chapter 2 : Text

-### HTML elements are used t XX o describe the structure of the page.
+### HTML elements are used to describe the structure of the page.

 ### Headings